This post may contain affiliate links.

-Spa towns in the Czech Republic
+Spa Towns in the Czech Republic

 The Spa Triangle of Bohemia

-At that time they were part of the Austro-Hungarian Hapsburg Empire, a mighty regime that appreciated the benefits of a good luxury spa vacation.
+At that time the area was part of the Austro-Hungarian Hapsburg Empire, a mighty regime that appreciated the benefits of a good luxury spa vacation.

 Today, the legacy of Karlovy Vary, Mariánské Lázně and Františkovy Lázně lingers on, making the Spa Triangle one of the best places to visit in the Czech Republic.

-Celebrity guests to Czech Spas
+Celebrity Guests at Czech Spas

 King Edward VII in Marienbad